ortho-fox/orthobot/README.md

 A discord bot that posts ESV bible passages when referenced in chat

-(You can produce NIV bible passages if you rename NIVbible.json to bible.json)

 NKJV with full Orthodox cannon coming soon...

 ## Usage